Selectra-Dev/applicants/INSTRUCTIONS.md

 - Clone or fork this repository

+- Familiarize with all the instructions

-- Solve as many levels as you can, and in ascending order
+- Solve as many levels as you can (in ascending order)

     - [Level 1](/resources/levels/1)